norfolkpine/reggie-frontend/docs/architecture/build-deployment.md

 # Build and Deployment

-This document describes the build configuration, deployment process, and infrastructure setup for the reggie-frontend application.
+This document describes the build configuration, deployment process, and infrastructure setup for the opie-frontend application.

 ## Overview